 Step 1: Put on your protective clothing.

-- Lightly mist the bees in packages with sugar water using the all purpose sprayer.
-Skip this step if installing when the weather is below 40 F.
+- Lightly mist the bees in packages with sugar water using the all-purpose sprayer.
+Skip this step if installing when the weather is below 40°F.

 - Tap the package of bees on the ground lightly to drop bees to the bottom of the package.

-- Remove the queen cage and store in a safe space out of the wind and cold (if your queen is dead, please contact us within 24 hours).
+- Remove the queen cage and store it in a safe space out of the wind and cold (if your queen is dead, please contact us within 24 hours).

-Step 6: Install the package bees
+Step 6: Install the package bees.

 - Pop open the tabs at the end of the package to open the door.
-This might prove difficult, we suggest placing a hive tool under the tab and prying it open.
+This might prove difficult; we suggest placing a hive tool under the tab and prying it open.

 - Flip the package so the open door is over the hive.

-Dumping the bees into the opening created by the frames you removed.
+- Rock the package back and forth while tapping the bottom and sides of the package, dumping the bees into the opening created by the frames you removed.
 Note: Most of the bees will fall out during the process.

-- Place the near empty package at the hive opening.
+- Place the near-empty package at the hive opening.
 Any remaining bees will enter the hive.

 Step 8: Attach and suspend the queen cage between the middle two frames so that it will not fall.
 Make sure you’ve faced the screens towards the front of the colony.

 Step 10: Feed the bees.
-See “Care After Installation of Package Bees”
+See “Care After Installation of Package Bees.”

-If the queen has not yet been released on the 5th day, manually release her by holding the cage close to the hive and using the hive tool to pull back the plastic tab allowing the queen to walk out of the cage and onto the frame.
+If the queen has not yet been released by the fifth day, manually release her by holding the queen cage close to the hive and using the hive tool to pull back the plastic tab, allowing the queen to walk out of the cage and onto the frame.

-**Be sure to re-check the queen in 10 to 14 days to ensure that you can see eggs and larvae present in the hive.
+**Be sure to re-check the queen in 10 to 14 days to ensure you can see eggs and larvae in the hive.
 If no eggs or larvae are present in the hive, fill out a claim on our website.
 Report your claim within 14 days of receiving your queen to honor our queen guarantee.

-If using sugar water you may also wish to consider adding a stimulant such as ProHealth, which prevents fermentation and is mixed with sugar water.
+If using sugar water, consider adding a stimulant such as ProHealth, which prevents fermentation and is easily mixed with sugar water.
 Do not add a second deep or supers until bees have drawn out 7 of 10 frames.
-We recommend an in-hive Pro Feeder to ensure bees have access to feed no matter the temperatures.
+We recommend using an in-hive Pro Feeder to ensure bees have access to feed no matter the temperature.

 Tips for Cold Weather Installation

-- Once, inside, try not to break the cluster
+- Once inside, try not to break the cluster.

-- Apply a light mist of sugar water to the screens of your package twice a day
+- Apply a light mist of sugar water to the screens of your package twice a day.

-- Try to install your bees as soon as possible
+- Try to install your bees as soon as possible.